chawdan/League-Of-Patches/README.md

   - find the stats for the item for games that end before the twenty/thirty/fourty/etc minute mark.
 This would be very helpful in analyzing how strong an item allows the champions to scale! **wink wink**
   - find stats for the item in a specific time frame, plotted as a scatterplot graph as weeks as the x axis. *This would be very beneficial for knowing how much stronger/weaker an item became after a patch!* **WINKS FURIOUSLY**

 ## The Bans
 This page, albeit the most simple in the website, has vital information about which champions are priority bans and which are not.
+#### This page is for those who want to:
+  - find out which picks are priority bans
+  - find out how many times a specific champion is banned
+  - find out which pick turn the champion was banned.
+#### This page has the following queries:
+  - find out which champions started to get banned more often as time passes(**maybe due to a patch?**)
+  - find out how popular a champion is based off of specific rankings
+  - find out how the ban pick priority of a champion changes over time.

 ## The User's Account

 # Our Goals In The Project